 Note: you can invert the transition area so that the whitest areas are revealed first.
 See Inverting Transition Area for more information.

 While the whitest outside areas are the last parts to be revealed.

-Properties ▼ Image Keep aspect ratio Reset Flip upside down
+Whitest areas revealed last Properties Image Keep aspect ratio Reset Flip upside down ↑ Flip left to right